etskinner/etskinner.com/README.md

 # www.etskinner.com
-www.etskinner.com is a personal website for Ethan T. Skinner, a mechanical engineer in Burnsville, MN.
+www.etskinner.com is a personal website for Ethan T. Skinner, a mechanical engineer in Minneapolis, MN.
 It is hosted on Netlify.